-The 2009 Plan will continue in effect until terminated by our Board of Directors, but no incentive stock options may be granted under the 2009 Plan after the tenth anniversary of the date the amendments to the 2009 Plan were approved by our Board of Directors.
+The 2009 Plan will continue in effect until terminated by our Board, but no awards may be granted under the 2009 Plan after the 10th anniversary of the effective date of the amendment and restatement of the 2009 Plan upon approval by our stockholders at the Annual Meeting.
 Any awards that are outstanding at the time the 2009 Plan terminates will remain in force according to the terms of the 2009 Plan and the applicable agreement evidencing the award.